MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 ## How long does it take to port numbers?
 <a name="bkmk_type_1"> </a>

-After you've completed the port order request, it takes between 7-14 days to be processed.
+After you've completed the port order request, it takes between 7-14 days to be processes.
 However, depending on your service provider it may take up to 30 days.
 After the phone numbers are ported over, you'll get an email from us to let you that you're good to go.

-To check the status of your port, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Phone numbers**, and then click **Order history**.
+To check the status of your port order, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Phone numbers**, and then click **Order history**.
 Each port order status is listed in the **Status** column.

 ## Can user (subscriber) phone numbers be converted to service numbers?
 <a name="bkmk_type_1"> </a>

 Yes they can.
 All you need to do is submit a service request that includes your organization's tenant GUID and the phone numbers you want converted.
 To do this, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

+## Can I transfer or port out numbers?
+<a name="bkmk_type_1"> </a>

+To transfer or  *port out*  phone numbers from Teams to another phone service provider or carrier, you need to set a PIN.
+After you set the PIN, include it when you request to port a phone number out.

+If you need to get more phone numbers than this, contact the [PSTN service desk help](../manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).

 ## Common mistakes to watch out for
 <a name="bkmk_type_1"> </a>